Biophysics Measurement Lab

 In recent years, physics has expanded to include biological systems, with thermodynamics and statistical mechanics traditionally focusing on equilibrium states of physical systems to reveal the properties of various materials.
 However, living cells and proteins exist in nonequilibrium states.

 Since many physical measurement techniques are based on equilibrium statistical mechanics, it becomes challenging to perform measurements in nonequilibrium states, where theorems and laws no longer hold.
 Under such circumstances, it is essential to develop new measurement and analytical methods for studying cells and proteins by utilizing mathematics and physics.
+We have developed measurement methods based on nonequilibrium statistical mechanics including fluctuation theorems, extreme value theories, and Bayesian estimation.

 For information about the PI, please refer to researchmap.
 It provides details on publications, funding acquisition, social contributions, and collaborative research activities. “researchmap” is a database-driven researcher directory designed to help researchers manage and share their achievements.